-CILEX Consultation – FAQs
+CILEX Reform Agenda – FAQs

 1. What is this consultation about?

-The consultation identifies a series of changes CILEX proposes to make to modernise our governance, to increase consumer awareness of and access to CILEX Lawyers and entities and to enhance trust and confidence in all CILEX professionals.
+The consultation identified a series of changes CILEX proposes to make to modernise our governance, to increase consumer awareness of and access to CILEX Lawyers and entities and to enhance trust and confidence in all CILEX professionals.

 Our proposals include amendments to our governance, clearer professional titles that promote CILEX Lawyers as chartered specialists and a framework to recognise CILEX Paralegals as a distinct regulated profession.

-The consultation also explains why we are considering delegating regulation of our members to the Solicitors Regulation Authority (SRA).
+The consultation also explained why we are considering delegating regulation of our members to the Solicitors Regulation Authority (SRA).
 Our aim is to enhance public awareness, trust and confidence that CILEX Lawyers have equal standing to Solicitors, are held to the same professional standards and consumers benefit from the same levels of protection regardless of different routes to qualification.

 We are also seeking to remove barriers preventing CILEX-entities from equal access to lender panels, banks, insurance and public contracts, enabling increased competition and consumer choice of legal services provider.